the-accidental/bristech_talk/README.md

 ## Prerequisites

-The below are tested on Ubuntu 16.04, but will also work in a Cygwin environment with [Windows MVE binaries](https://www.gcc.tu-darmstadt.de/home/proj/mve/) and appropriate changes to the scripts.
+The below are tested on Ubuntu 16.04, but will also work in a Cygwin environment with [Windows MVE binaries](https://www.gcc.tu-darmstadt.de/home/proj/mve/) and appropriate changes to the scripts (just point them at the location of the binaries).
 I've not tested on my Mac, but it should work.

 Clone and build MVE in this directory: